soup1e/commerce/README.md

 - 4:00 Product Images, Footer Refactor Still Needs Work, Overall Viewing Changes
 - 6:00 nav tip bar in products and

+## Tuesday, July 25th

+- 1:00 Finally got database connected to auth, Tried Auth0, NextAuth Worked, Tried SupaBase but it was deprecated, Then I used prisma to connect to Neon.

 ## Layouts

 ![Layout](public/layout.jpg)